JakeJing/zsh_setup/README.md

 > brew cask install font-hack-nerd-font

 After this, you should be able to set the Hack Nerd Font as the default for Non-ASCII font. (go to the setting for iterms2 preference (cmd + ,) - Profiles - Text - Non-ASCII Font- choose Hack Nerd Fonts).
+If you can not find it, try to check the update for iterms (iterm2 - check for update).

 > sudo apt update